Magnetic Effects of Electric Current | Class 10 CBSE | Web Notes | Part 2: Magnetic Field due to a Current-Carrying Conductor

 Right-Hand Thumb Rule

-It is an easy way to find the direction of magnetic field associated with a current-carrying conductor.
+It is an easy way to find the direction of the magnetic field associated with a current-carrying conductor.

 Magnetic Field due to a Current through a Circular Loop

 The magnetic field produced by a current-carrying wire at a given point depends directly on the current passing through it.
 So, for a circular coil with n turns, the field produced is n times as large as that produced by a single turn.
-This is because the current in each circular turn has the same direction, and the field due to each turn then just adds up.
+This is because the current in each circular turn has the same direction, and the field due to each turn adds up.

 Magnetic Field due to a Current in a Solenoid